Canada is sitting on 12 'carbon bombs.' Here's where they are | CBC News

 If fully tapped, these projects could obliterate Canada’s climate goals

-Just under the surface of B.C. and Alberta, in a rock formation known as the Montney Play, lies enough potential greenhouse gasses to blow past Canada's 2030 emissions targets 30 times over.
+Just under the surface of B.C. and Alberta, in a rock formation known as the Montney Play, lies enough potential greenhouse gases to blow past Canada's 2030 emissions targets 30 times over.

 It's one of 12 fossil fuel reserves researchers in the journal Energy Policy have identified in Canada — called "carbon bombs" — that would each release a billion tonnes or more of carbon into the atmosphere if their resources were extracted and burned.
 This would be catastrophic for the world's efforts to slow rising global temperatures, the authors argue.